A Framework for Geometry-based Statistical Channel Modeling in ISAC Systems: Modeling of Components of ISAC Channel

 \subsubsection{Target Characterization}

 In \ac{ISAC}, a target is an object intended for detection, localization, or tracking.
 Depending on the application, targets can be vehicles, \acp{UAV}, or other objects of interest.
-A target is characterized by its \ac{RCS}, denoted by \(\sigma\), which quantifies its scattering behavior and the power reflected toward the sensing \ac{Rx}.
+A target is characterized by its \ac{RCS}, denoted by \(\sigma\), which quantifies its scattering behavior and the power reflected towards the sensing \ac{Rx}.
 Targets are typically modeled as either a \textit{point target} or an \textit{extended target}.
 An extended target comprises multiple distributed \acp{SP}, resulting in an aggregate return signal that is a superposition of contributions from its individual scatterers, unlike the single dominant reflection from a point target.
-It is important to note that, unlike \ac{TR}38.901 \cite{tr}, in which all clusters are modeled stochastically, we introduce additional deterministic clusters corresponding to the target channel.
-This allows us to model the target as a separate, controllable component in the \ac{ISAC} channel simulations, enabling localization in addition to sensing.
-In fact, besides only detecting targets, the sensed targets/scatterers become resources for communications, namely ISAC sensing identifies the angular positions and relative strengths of key multipath components, which can then be leveraged for power combining over different angular paths, closely related to early work on range extension via multi-path beam combining \cite{6884191}.
+It is highlighted that within the proposed framework, the \ac{SP}-level \ac{RCS} values are provided as inputs for target characterization.
+These \ac{RCS} values can be can be drawn from empirical distributions obtained from pre-performed measurements or from system-level studies.